Deciphering Solar Magnetic Activity: The (Solar) Hale Cycle Terminator of 2021: Observations Analysis

 \subsubsection{Longitudinal \& Proxy Variation}

-\cite{2017NatAs...1E..86M} introduced the concept that Magnetized Rossby waves were present in the Sun's interior---waves that may play a significant role in the generation of eruptive space weather \citep[see, e.g.,][]{2015NatCo...6.6491M, 2017NatSR...714750D, 2020SpWea..1802109D}.
-In that work they introduced a new diagnostic to the analysis of solar activity---the Hovm\"{o}ller diagram \citep{1949Tell....1b..62H}---a space-time plot illustrating the variation of a quantity as a function of longitude and time over a narrow range of latitudes.
+\cite{2017NatAs...1E..86M} presented an observational signature of Magnetized Rossby waves present in the Sun's interior \-- waves that may play a significant role in the generation of eruptive space weather \citep[see, e.g.,][]{2015NatCo...6.6491M, 2017NatSR...714750D, 2020SpWea..1802109D}.
+We refer the interested reader to \cite{2020SpWea..1802109D} for a detailed exposition of solar Rossby waves and the advances made in the last decade. \cite{2017NatAs...1E..86M} introduced a new diagnostic to the analysis of solar activity---the Hovm\"{o}ller diagram \citep{1949Tell....1b..62H}---a space-time plot illustrating the variation of a quantity as a function of longitude and time over a narrow range of latitudes.
 Figure~\ref{fig:f4} shows three Hovm\"{o}ller diagrams that cover the 2015--2023 epoch, from left to right, we see that for the southern hemispheric activity band (averaged over $-35$\degree : $-15$\degree), the equatorial band (averaged over $-10$\degree : $10$\degree) and southern hemispheric activity band (averaged over $-35$\degree : $-15$\degree) and the northern hemispheric activity band (averaged over 15\degree : 35\degree).

 The three Hovm\"{o}ller diagrams tell a story of solar longitudinal evolution of the BP density through the SC23/SC24 solar minimum to the present.
 We note the two horizontal dashed lines, the September 2016 ``pre-terminator'' \citep[the onset of solar minimum conditions;][]{2022FrASS...9.6670L} and the 2021 December Hale Cycle terminator.
 Just like the latitudinal plots, especially Fig.~\ref{fig:f1}C, we see the failed start of SC25 in November 2020 in the southern hemisphere, to a lesser degree in May-July 2021 in both hemispheres and then the rapid growth of SC25 in longitude following the December 2021 Hale Cycle terminator at the equator.
-The central panel also highlights the second of SC25 failed start where a large depletion of equatorial BP density is visible in June 2021 timeframe that spreads in longitude over the coming months, but not to all---an important factor that we'll return to later.
-The December 2021 terminator shows the rapid progression of the BP density drop around the equator---covering almost 300\degree{} in the spell of a two months as activity on the hemispheric activity bands grows in magnitude and around many longitudes.
+The central panel also highlights the second of SC25 failed start where a large depletion of equatorial BP density is visible in June 2021 timeframe that spreads in longitude over the coming months, but not to all \-- an important factor that we'll return to later.
+The December 2021 terminator shows the rapid progression of the BP density drop around the equator \-- covering almost 300\degree{} in the spell of a two months as activity on the hemispheric activity bands grows in magnitude and around many longitudes.

 Figure~\ref{fig:f5} allows us to explore the correspondence between the longitudinal BP density variation since 2020 through the early phases of SC25 and through the Hale Cycle terminator as observed though a number of well-established solar activity proxies: the chromospheric Bremen Mg~II composite index; the coronal SDO/EVE solar Irradiance at 335\AA{}; the Dominion Radio Astrophysical Observatory (DRAO) 10.7cm solar radio flux; the GOES-16 XRS 1-8\AA{} X-Ray luminosity; and the Oulu Cosmic Ray flux (CRF).
 In each panel of the right hand side we illustrate the position of the December 13, 2021 terminator.